supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 > Randy: You have to overdo it in today's society, Stan.
 You can't be nuanced and subtle anymore or else critics go, "Wow, what was the point of that?"

 There's just something about it, it's like a game of forces that whoever transmits the loudest signal that yells "Listen to me!
 There's a reward here to be reaped!" will win.
+And when this loud signal gets traffic, now the people around it act as a signaling force themselves further reinforcing the cluster and invoking the herding behavior.
+It is so fascinating!

 ![signal2.png](/blogs/naess/dailynotes/06-02-2021/signal2.png)
 *Game of forces where the greatest signal will gain traffic and will transform into a pivotal point where others gravitate towards.*